Statistical properties of dynamics. Introduction to the functional analytic approach: Spectral gap and consequences

 \subsection{Central limit}

 We see an application of Theorem \ref{gap} to the estimation of the fluctuations of an observable, obtaining a sort of central limit theorem.
-A proof of the result can be found in \cite{S}.
+A proof of the result can be found in \cite{S} (see also Remark \ref{sarig}).